corvusdeinanis/tempo/README.md

 # Tempo - your personal diary and mood tracker

+Note: [https://github.com/agateblue/tempo][Tempo] has been archived by AgateBlue as of June 2025.

 Tempo is a diary, mood tracker and Kanban board.
 Its main goals are to help you:

 - Keep, organize and find your writings, logs or whatever piece of text you want